Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 Perhaps he had.
 A thought that left Julian feeling unaccountably annoyed in a strange, competitive way.

 It was obvious that the alliance of tribes that Yan had built was a tense one.
 Several of them, including a few Given-Men, lurked on the periphery and talked warily among themselves.
-That was okay---they’d never expected this to be easy---but at least things had mostly worked out.
+That was okay - they’d never expected this to be easy - but at least things had mostly worked out.

 They were finally invited to sit down at the fire and trade their stories by the Singer, who had to gently nudge her uncle to remember his manners.